 Let’s say, for instance, that you bought a rental property for $500,000.
 You will, of course, want to use the appraiser’s numbers when figuring out how much of that cost is for the land and how much for the building.
 For the sake of simplicity, we’ll use the old 80/20 rule of thumb that many accountants cut their professional teeth on.
 Under this guideline, 80% of the purchase price, or $400,000 is depreciable.

 $400,000 / 27.5 = $14,545 Annual Federal Depreciation Deduction

 $400,000 / 45 = $8,889 Annual California Depreciation Deduction

-Have you gained new respect for your accountant?
+Have you gained a new respect for your accountant?
 Good.
 There’s only a little more to the story now.
 While you have been receiving rental income from the property and declaring it on your income tax, along with a depreciation deduction, in real life, the property most likely hasn’t been depreciating.
 It has gained in value and now that you’re selling it, the government, predictably, would like part of those depreciation deductions back.
 That’s called recapture.

 The total amount of depreciation you deducted over the years is added up and made subject to a 25% flat tax by the federal government and a 9.3% tax by the state of California.
 Those could also be sizable payments, especially if you have owned the property for a long time.

 And there you have it, all four taxes you pay on the sale of a rental property in California: federal capital gain and depreciation recapture as well as California capital gain and depreciation recapture.

 Adding Up All the Costs of Selling Your Rental Property